aarsonline/aarsonline.github.io/superfamily/class1/Editing_domain_1a/REF.md

 Fukai, Shuya, et al. "Structural basis for double-sieve discrimination of L-valine from L-isoleucine and L-threonine by the complex of tRNAVal and valyl-tRNA synthetase."
 Cell 103.5 (2000): 793-803.

 Fersht, Alan R., and Meredith M. Kaethner.
 "Enzyme hyperspecificity.
 Rejection of threonine by the valyl-tRNA synthetase by misacylation and hydrolytic editing."
 Biochemistry 15.15 (1976): 3342-3346.

+Perona, John J., and Andrew Hadd.
+"Structural diversity and protein engineering of the aminoacyl-tRNA synthetases."
+Biochemistry 51.44 (2012): 8705-8729.

+Palencia, Andres, et al. "Structural dynamics of the aminoacylation and proofreading functional cycle of bacterial leucyl-tRNA synthetase."
+Nature structural & molecular biology 19.7 (2012): 677-684.